 Stephanie D’Abruzzo (C 93) is a Tony and Drama Desk nominated actress, best known for her work in the original company of Avenue Q. She has graced the stage on, off and off-off-Broadway, and has performed in countless readings, workshops, concerts, cabarets and benefits in venues like the Town Hall, Carnegie Hall, and the Hollywood Bowl.
 She began freelancing with the Jim Henson Company as a Muppet Performer in 1993.
 Since then, she has performed more than 400 puppet/animated characters for film and television.
 As a puppeteer, career highlights include 23 seasons of Sesame Street, Oobi, The Wubbulous World of Dr. Seuss, and several appearances on Last Week Tonight With John Oliver.
 Most recently, she performed the character of Peri and was the Puppeteer Captain for the upcoming Netflix series Julie’s Greenroom, starring Julie Andrews.
 Her voiceover credits include Nature Cat, Wallykazam!, and Sheep in the Big City, and a myriad of promos, commercials, video games, interactive products, demos, industrials, educational tools, and preschool audiobooks.
 Stephanie’s other work ranges from guest-starring in the musical episode of Scrubs, to pondering pop culture in VH1’s I Love the 70s Part II/I Love the 80s 3-D, to being a celebrity player on the game show Pyramid, where she helped her contestants win $20,000.
 In 2015, she single-handedly made 9 short episodes of Chimpy and Pansy, an original stop-motion web series.
 Stephanie has produced and edited several video compilation reels for the Jim Henson Legacy’s screening series and assisted in editing many presentations for the Museum of the Moving Image in Astoria, NY.
 She also co-produced and co-edited all of the exhibit reels in the new Henson Wing at Atlanta’s Center for Puppetry Arts.
 A former Burger King Employee of the Month, Stephanie resides in New York City with her husband, Emmy-nominated producer, editor and writer Craig Shemin (C 88).

-Nina Meehan is a founding company member of Bay Area Children's Theatre where she has directed numerous productions including The Day the Crayons Quit, the Musical, James and the Giant Peach, Little Women, Alexander and the Terrible, Horrible, No Good, Very Bad Day, Pippi Longstocking.
+Nina Meehan is a founding company member of Bay Area Children's Theatre where she has directed numerous productions including The Day the Crayons Quit, the Musical, James and the Giant Peach, Fly Guy, the Musical and Goodnight Goodnight Construction Site, the Musical.
 She is a proud champion of new works for TYA and has produced original adaptations of Where the Mountain Meets the Moon (TBA award-winning production), Ivy+Bean, Ladybug Girl and many others.
-She is an award winning Youth Theatre Director, most recently winning Outstanding Achievements in Acting at the Broadway Jr. Festival in Atlanta, GA for her youth production of Pirates of Penzance.
+She is an award winning Youth Theatre Director and a TBA Award winning Director for her TYA work.
 Nina was recognized as one of the 35-faces of Theatre Bay Area and a “Mom who Rocks” by Red Tricycle.
-She has worked throughout the Bay Area as an actress, educator, storyteller, and director.
 Nina proudly sits on the Theatre Services Committee for Theatre Bay Area and the Board of Directors for TYA/USA.
 Nina received her BS in Theatre from Northwestern University and her Masters in Nonprofit Administration from the University of San Francisco.
-She is mom to Toby (age 8), Robby (age 5) and Meadow (age 1).
+She is mom to Toby (age 9), Robby (age 6) and Meadow (age 2).

 Master storyteller Donna Washington graduated from Northwestern University with a Bachelor’s of Science in Speech in 1989.
 Since then she has traveled across the world performing as a storyteller and presenting workshops about the inextricable link between storytelling and literacy.
 She has been featured at the National Storytelling Festival in Jonesborough, TN as well as hundreds of festivals across the country.
 She has performed in thousands of schools and libraries, and keynotes many conferences on the importance of storytelling and early literacy, using hospice stories for healing and closure, and employing storytelling as an educational tool in the classroom.
 Donna’s nine storytelling CDs have garnered over twenty-four awards, including Golden and Silver Parent’s Choice awards, Storytelling World and Honor Awards, Children’s Music Web Awards, and National Parenting Publication Awards.
 She has authored numerous articles about using storytelling in both performance and in the classroom including contributions to the National Storytelling World Winning manual Social Studies In The Storytelling Classroom, edited by Sherry Norfolk and Jane Stenson.
 She writes a popular storytelling blog called Language, Literacy and Storytelling, and contributes pieces to other blog sites as well.
 Donna is also a member of the editorial committee for the National Association of Black Storytellers, and has served as president of the North Carolina Storytelling Guild.
 She is the author of five books for children.
 HarperCollins Children’s Books published A Pride of African Tales and The Story of Kwanzaa.
 Katherine Tegen Books – an imprint of HarperCollins- published Li’l Rabbit’s Kwanzaa.
 Jump at the Sun – and imprint of Disney- published A Big Spooky House.
 Peach Tree Press will be publishing her next book, Curly Locks and The Three Scares.
 She lives in Durham, NC with her amazing husband who is also her manager, and her two cats.